LezWatch/lwtv-plugin/readme.md

 * `interface-component.php` - Interface for classes that act as plugin components.
 * `interface-templater.php` - Interface for classes that return template functions.

+### _Helpers

+Helper files are not used as 'code' per-sey but our code relies on them.

+* `class-autoload.php` - Autoloader
+* `class-utils.php` - common utility functions

 ### Admin Menu

 Stored in `/php/admin-menu/` -- Makes admin menu items